HeatingForce is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn

-In this review, we’re going to cover the Worcester 32CDi Compact combi boiler.
-We’ll be discussing prices, the types of properties it’s suitable for, and how it compares to the other CDi Compacts.
+In this in-depth review of the Worcester Bosch 32CDi Compact combi boiler we’ll be discussing prices, the types of properties it’s suitable for, and how it compares to the other CDi Compacts.

 What Is A CDi Compact?

 The Greenstar CDi Compact range from Worcester, is a set of boilers designed to fit in small spaces, such as kitchen cupboards.
 You won’t get this with their most popular boilers, such as the 25i and 30i, as they are slightly bigger.

 The dimensions of all 3 CDi Compact boilers are 690 x 390 x 280.
 So, if you’re trying to save space, or simply don’t want a wall hung boiler, the CDi Compact could be for you.

 32CDi Compact Prices

 There ARE other brands besides Worcester Bosch that are worth a mention: Baxi, Ideal and Vaillant for instance.
 In general, prices are there or thereabouts when compared directly to Worcester.
 If anything, you’ll find that a boiler from Ideal is likely to be slightly cheaper.

 However, that’s only when comparing local installer prices.
 It’s worth jumping over to WarmZilla, who are a new kid on the block boiler comparison site.
 Naturally, because they work with the biggest boiler manufacturers on the market, they get preferential rates on Worcester boilers, including the 32CDi Compact.

 Meaning?
 You’ll get a quality boiler cheaper than equivalent brands, and at the same price as lesser brands.

 So, we quickly filled out this form (in about 90 seconds) to see exactly what the prices were, and here’s what we got:

 With WarmZilla you’ll get a long warranty, Bosch filter and smart thermostat included in the price.
 And there are cheaper options if you don’t want a Compact boiler, or if the CDi is actually too big for your property in terms of output.